KarimAziev/picar-cad/README.md

 - **Ackermann Steering**: Front wheels are steered via a pinion and rack assembly driven by a standard servo.
 - **Rear-Wheel Drive**: Two individual motors drive the rear wheels.
 Both standard yellow DC motors and N20-type motors are supported.
-- **Modular Head Mount**: The head mount is designed to accommodate two Raspberry Pi Camera Module 2 sensors (e.g., day/night configuration).
+- **Modular Head Mount**: The head mount is designed to accommodate two Raspberry Pi Camera Module 2 or more sensors (e.g., day/night configuration).
 - **Extendable Power Tiers**: Side and center slots allow for independent modules for power management: servo driver HAT, motor driver HAT, UPS for Raspberry Pi 5, etc.
 - **Raspberry Pi**: The chassis includes placements and screw holes for the Raspberry Pi 5 and multiple 18650 battery holders.